Jack Palance: 1960–1988: International films and return to Hollywood

 In Great Britain he appeared in a highly acclaimed TV film, Bram Stoker's Dracula (1973), in the title role; it was directed by Dan Curtis.
 Three years earlier, comic book artist Gene Colan had based his interpretation of Dracula for the acclaimed Marvel Comics comic book series The Tomb of Dracula on Palance, explaining, "He had that cadaverous look, a serpentine look on his face.
 I knew that Jack Palance would do the perfect Dracula."
 Palance went back to Hollywood for Oklahoma Crude (1973) then to England to star in Craze (1974).
 He starred in the television series Bronk between 1975 and 1976 for MGM Television, and starred in the TV films The Hatfields and the McCoys (1975) and The Four Deuces (1976).

-Italy

 In the late 1970s, Palance was mostly based in Italy.
 He supported Ursula Andress in Africa Express and The Sensuous Nurse, Lee Van Cleef in God's Gun, and Thomas Milian in The Cop in Blue Jeans (all 1976).
 He was in Black Cobra Woman; Safari Express, a sequel to Africa Express; Mister Scarface; and Blood and Bullets (all 1976).
 He traveled to Canada to make Welcome to Blood City (1977) and the US for The One Man Jury (1978), Portrait of a Hitman and Angels Revenge (both 1979).
 Palance later said his Italian sojourn was the most enjoyable of his career.
 "In Italy, everyone on the set has a drinking cubicle, and no one is ever interested in working after lunch", he said.
 "That's a highly civilized way to make a movie."
 He went back to Canada for H. G. Wells' The Shape of Things to Come (1979).

-Return to the U.S. and Ripley's Believe It or Not!

 In 1980, Jack Palance narrated the documentary The Strongest Man in the World by Canadian filmmaker Halya Kuchmij, about Mike Swistun, a circus strongman who had been a student of Houdini.
 Palance attended the premiere of the film on June 6, 1980, at the Winnipeg Art Gallery.
 He appeared in The Ivory Ape (1980), Without Warning (1980), Hawk the Slayer (1980), and the slasher film, Alone in the Dark (1982).
 In 1982, Palance began hosting a television revival of Ripley's Believe It or Not!.
 The weekly series ran from 1982 to 1986 on the American ABC network.
 The series also starred three different co-hosts from season to season, including Palance's daughter Holly Palance, actress Catherine Shirriff and singer Marie Osmond.
 Ripley's Believe It or Not! was in rerun syndication on the Sci-fi Channel (UK) and the Sci-fi Channel (U.S.) during the 1990s.
 He appeared in the films Gor and Bagdad Café (both 1987).